Is Janagana Registration Really Necessary? What Happens If You Skip It?

 5. Your Area Loses Political Voice

 The 2026 census will be used for delimitation — redrawing Lok Sabha and Vidhan Sabha constituencies.
 More population = more seats.
-If your village or ward is undercounted, your community may be merged into a larger constituency, diluting your political representation in Parliament and the state Assembly.
+If your village or ward is undercounted, your community may be merged into a larger constituency, diluting your political representation in Parliament.

 The Outdated Data Problem